bejayoharen/SJWidgets/README.md

 Digital Audio Workstation, and now developed further, again, for Xonami.
 However, there are two main issues:

-1. **Documentation is sparse at best.** I'm sorry to say this is hands down the worst documented code I've ever written :(.
+1. **Documentation is sparse** The Javadocs for this code is almost nonexistant.
 However, because SJWidget classes extend swing widgets, once you understnad swing and the concepts outlined here, you probably won't need any further documentation.

-2. **Some code may not be actively tested.** Features that aren't actively used right now may not be tested, either.
+2. **Some code may not be actively tested.** Features that aren't actively used right now may not be tested, either, however, the code, in general, is highly functional.

 #How it Works#